AKotov-dev/IPsecCaManager/README.md

 ![](https://github.com/AKotov-dev/IPsecCaManager/blob/main/ScreenShot2.png)

-Let me remind you that to create an `IKEv2/IPsec` connection using `Network Manager`, the following packages are required:
+Let me remind you that to create an `IKEv2/IPsec` connection using `Network Manager` in Mageia Linux, the following packages are required:
 ```
 networkmanager-strongswan-gnome (or plasma-applet-nm-strongswan for KDE) networkmanager-strongswan strongswan-charon-nm strongswan libreswan (needed to create L2TP/IPsec)
 ```